developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 In this blog post, we will explore what Ory Oathkeeper can do, deploy and configure it in a way that will protect our upstream server.

-This use-case is very common and you have likely encountered it or implemented a custom solution for you application before.
+This scenario is quite common, and you've probably come across it or developed a custom solution for your application before.

 Hold your breath till the end to find out how to leverage this opensource solution to your advantage so that you won't ever have to reinvent the wheel